Twin Paradox Explained

 Einstein's particular clock synchronization method.

-Small wonder that John A. Wheeler, in his book Spacetime Physics,
+Small wonder that the eminent physicist John A. Wheeler, in his book Spacetime Physics,

 Einstein himself never attempted to explain what he called